gaimplan/gaimplan/README.md

 - Week 3: Competitor analysis with key differentiators marked
 - Ask AI: "How should we position our next feature?"
 - AI synthesizes: Your exact customer pain points, your architectural constraints, and competitive gaps—not generic product advice

+## ⚡ What Makes This Different

+**ChatGPT/Claude:** Start from zero every conversation.
+You explain context again and again.
+- **Gaimplan:** Every conversation builds on your entire knowledge history.
+AI already knows your patterns.

+**Notion AI:** Operates on one document at a time.
+Can't see connections.
+- **Gaimplan:** Traverses your entire knowledge graph.
+Finds patterns across months of thinking.

+**Obsidian + AI Plugin:** You manually select what context to share.
+Static embeddings
+- **Gaimplan:** Progressive context synthesis.
+Your highlights and tags automatically expand AI's understanding.

+**Cursor/Copilot:** Sees your code, not your reasoning.
+- **Gaimplan:** Captures the WHY behind your decisions, making AI suggestions align with your architectural philosophy.

 ## 🚀 Getting Started (Beta)